LiamMorrow/LiamMorrow/README.md

 - 🇦🇺 I'm an Australian software engineer currently based in Melbourne
 - :octocat: I'm extremely passionate about open source, and try to give back in meaningful ways
 - 🔬 My favourite technologies at the moment are dotnet and Typescript!
-- 🐶 That strapping young lad in my profile picture is Banjo!
-He's responsible for making sure I keep a healthy work life balance (walks, treats, and play should never be neglected)

 [![Liam Morrow's GitHub stats](https://github-readme-stats.vercel.app/api?username=LiamMorrow)](https://github.com/LiamMorrow)